-Whether you’re trying to cope with burnout at work or need help falling asleep faster, meditation apps are a convenient and accessible way to incorporate mindfulness into your daily routine.
+Whether you’re trying to cope with stress in uncertain times or need help falling asleep faster, meditation apps are a convenient and accessible way to incorporate mindfulness into your daily routine.
 But with so many options, how do you find the best meditation app for you?

 Here’s our honest and thorough review of five of the best meditation apps out there.

 The OG meditation app co-founded by a Buddhist monk, Andy Puddicombe, and an advertising executive.